 Opening in the fall of 2014, the Gabelli School of Business at Lincoln Center

 is the new home of our Global Business majors, which include Digital Media & Technology, Global Finance & Business Economics, Management (with a focus on Healthcare), and Marketing (with a focus on Consumer Insight).

 Fordham's Rose Hill

 campus is located in the Bronx, one of New York City's most diverse, multifaceted boroughs.
-The campus is spread across 85 green, leafy acres, adjacent to the Bronx Zoo and New York Botanical Gardens.
-Rose Hill feels like the quintessential college campus, with athletic fields, distinguished Gothic buildings and plenty of room to roam.
+The campus is spread across 85 green, leafy acres, adjacent to the Bronx Zoo and the New York Botanical Garden.
+Rose Hill feels like the quintessential college campus, with athletic fields, Gothic buildings and plenty of room to roam.
 Just outside the campus gates is Arthur Avenue, the heart of the city's original Little Italy; Fordham Plaza; and the Fordham Road station of the Metro-North commuter rail service, a comfortable 20-minute ride to another New York City icon: Grand Central Terminal.
 The Rose Hill Campus is home to both Fordham College at Rose Hill

 and the Gabelli School of Business